 The Ukrainian steel billionaire and art collector Victor Pinchuk is extending his activities with a major exhibition of new paintings by Damien Hirst to be held at his art centre in Kiev next month, and a show of works by the Chapman brothers in 2013.
 But Pinchuk’s biggest coup to date is commissioning the Danish-Icelandic artist Olafur Eliasson to make five monumental pieces for his new Interpipe Steel Mill in Dnepropetrovsk in south-east Ukraine, including a 60m-high artificial sun, which dominates the skyline of the post-Soviet state’s fourth largest city.

-“[These are] major new works by Eliasson, commissioned as permanent installations for the workers, the city and society,” Pinchuk says, who declined to reveal the cost of the installations.
+“[These are] major new works by Eliasson, commissioned as permanent installations for the workers, the city and society,” says Pinchuk, who declined to reveal the cost of the works.
 The project has resonance for Pinchuk as he was raised in Dnepropetrovsk (the isolated city, previously a manufacturing centre for ballistic missiles, was closed to foreign visitors until 1991).